hpgem/nanomesh/project_setup.rst

 Packaging/One command install
 -----------------------------

-You can distribute your code using pipy or conda.
+You can distribute your code using pypi or conda.
 Again, the project template does not enforce the use of either one. `The guide <https://guide.esciencecenter.nl/best_practices/language_guides/python.html#building-and-packaging-code>`_ can help you decide which tool to use for packaging.

 If you decide to use pypi for distributing you code, you can configure travis to upload to pypi when you make a release.
 If you specified your pypi user name during generation of this package, the ``.travis.yml`` file contains a section that looks like: